AWS Firewall Manager

 AWS Firewall Manager is a security management service which allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organizations.
 As new applications are created, Firewall Manager makes it easy to bring new applications and resources into compliance by enforcing a common set of security rules.
 Now you have a single service to build firewall rules, create security policies, and enforce them in a consistent, hierarchical manner across your entire infrastructure, from a central administrator account.

 Using AWS Firewall Manager, you can easily roll out AWS WAF rules for your Application Load Balancers, API Gateways, and Amazon CloudFront distributions.
 You can create AWS Shield Advanced protections for your Application Load Balancers, ELB Classic Load Balancers, Elastic IP Addresses and CloudFront distributions.
 You can also configure new Amazon Virtual Private Cloud (VPC) security groups and audit any existing VPC security groups for your Amazon EC2, Application Load Balancer (ALB) and ENI resource types.
-Finally, with AWS Firewall Manager, you can also centrally deploy AWS Network Firewalls across accounts and VPCs in your organization.
+You can deploy AWS Network Firewalls across accounts and VPCs in your organization.
+Finally, with AWS Firewall Manager, you can also associate your VPCs with Amazon Route 53 Resolvers DNS Firewall rules.

 Simplify management of firewall rules across your accounts

-AWS Firewall Manager is integrated with AWS Organizations so you can enable AWS WAF rules, AWS Shield Advanced protections, security groups, and AWS Network Firewall rules for your Amazon VPC across multiple AWS accounts and resources from a single place.
+AWS Firewall Manager is integrated with AWS Organizations so you can enable AWS WAF rules, AWS Shield Advanced protections, security groups, AWS Network Firewall rules, and Amazon Route 53 Resolver DNS Firewall rules for your Amazon VPC across multiple AWS accounts and resources from a single place.
 You can group rules, build policies, and centrally apply those policies across your entire infrastructure.
 For example, you can delegate the creation of application-specific rules within an account while retaining the ability to enforce global security policies across accounts.

 Ensure compliance of existing and new applications